TheJupiterDev/mDirt/README.md

 To get your blocks in game, run /function YOURNAMESPACE:give_items

 ## Update plan
-- v1.6.0 will release within a week, coming with error handling & major UI improvements.
-- After that, v1 of mDirt will be **complete**!
+- v1 of mDirt is now Feature Complete!
+There will possibly be bug fixes & UI changes, but it is now done!
-- v2.0.0 will then be coming within some amount of time, coming with a complete overhaul to the entire application, and adding support for making custom items.
+- v2.0.0 is now in development, coming with a complete overhaul to the entire application, and adding support for making custom items.

 ## In Progress
 - MacOS native binary coming for v2.0 (@JustJoshinDev)